osmcode/osm-area-tools/README.md

 of ways or nodes they contain.
 Creates a Sqlite database with information about those relations and an OSM file containing those relations.

+### `oat_problem_report`

+Create areas and report all problems encountered into shapefiles.
+The areas themselves are not kept.

 ### `oat_sizes`

 Prints sizes of some C++ structures used in assembling areas from their parts.